 EPA Kicks off Phase 2 of Refrigerant Management Program, Approved Under the AIM Act

-Here, Trakref provides you with answers pertaining to refrigerant management in this new era of EPA refrigerant rules.
+Here, Trakref provides you with answers pertaining to refrigerant management in this new era of EPA refrigerant rules meant to curb your environmental footprint and enhance corporate sustainability.
 When the AIM Act was signed into law in December 2020, in part to address ozone depletion solutions, there were several key clauses Congress used to help define the EPA’s authority, including clause (I) which reads:

 (i) Technology and Transition